vegaprotocol/specs/user-interface/6001-SORD-submit_orders.md

 - TODO Populate by selecting a size/price in the chart
 - TODO Populate by selecting a size/price in the depth chart
 - TODO Input price as a % of account, given the current price field
+- **should** be able to determine how much leverage I'd like (given general balance, and other inputs)

 ## See the potential consequences of an order before it is submit
 ... based on the current inputs I'd like an indication of the consequences of my order based on my position and the state of the market, I...